Marine Invertebrates from Caves and Walls - Caribbean Underwater Photography Gallery V Last Image

 Caribbean Underwater Photography Gallery V

-* Near the mouth of a deep-water cave, we found the rose tinted white Elephant Ear Sponge (Agelus flabelliformis) appearing above, on the right of the image.
-On the left was a Deep Water Gorgonian (Icilogorgia schrammi) with polyps fully extended.
-Visible on the surface of the sponge were feather-like hydroids (Sertularella speciosa), and near the base of the Gorgonian, in the background, the compacted arms of a light grey Basket Starfish (Astrophyton muricatum).
+* At the mouth of a deep-water cave, we found the rose tinted white Elephant Ear Sponge (Agelus flabelliformis,) that is pictured above and to the right of the image.
+Covering the left of the image is a tan Deep Water Gorgonian (Icilogorgia schrammi) with polyps fully extended.
+Visible on the surface of the sponge are feather-like hydroids (Sertularella speciosa.)
+Near the base of the Gorgonian, barely visible, are the contracted arms of a light grey Basket Starfish (Astrophyton muricatum).

 West Bay, Grand Cayman Island - Depth 125 feet or 38 meters